 “The Church’s first duty is not to hand down condemnations or anathemas, but to proclaim God’s mercy, to call to conversion and lead all men and women to salvation in the Lord.”

 Pope Francis’ day-to-day administration of the Vatican curia evidences a watchful eye on the governance of the Church and forwards reforms within the Catholic tradition.
-He has reinstated his belief in the process of consultation when dealing with his fellow bishops as well as structural reforms of institutions like the Vatican Bank and the Congregation of Bishops.
-Here he had taken direct personal action in order to better serve the needs of the larger Church instead of the self-interest of powerfully placed bureaucrats.
+He believes in the process of consultation when dealing with his fellow bishops as well as structural changes of institutions like the Vatican Bank and the Congregation of Bishops.
+Here he had taken direct personal action to better serve the needs of the larger Church instead of the self-interest of powerfully placed bureaucrats.

-In this regards, he has warned against a “spiritual worldliness” that substitutes for the ministry of service and apostolic courage or “parrhesia” demanded of all in ministry.
-Lastly, his encyclical on our Common Home, “Laudato Si’” makes the case for greater connection of all humankind into an “integral ecology” that celebrates the precious creative gift that is life.
+He has warned against a “spiritual worldliness” that substitutes for the ministry of service, and apostolic courage or “parrhesia” demanded of all in the department.
+Lastly, his encyclical on our Common Home, “Laudato Si'” makes a case for the greater connection of all humankind into an “integral ecology” that celebrates the precious creative gift that is life.

 Biography of Pope Francis

-Austen Ivereigh’s “The Great Reformer: Francis and the Making of a Radical Pope” is a first-rate analysis of the Jorge Bergoglio’s life in Argentina and forecasts the pope’s spiritual and personal preparation for his work in the papal office.
+Austen Ivereigh’s “The Great Reformer: Francis and the Making of a Radical Pope” is a first-rate analysis of Jorge Bergoglio’s life in Argentina and forecasts the Pope’s spiritual and personal preparation for his work in the papal office.

 Take a careful read of this quote from Saint Ignatius of Loyola.

-“It is dangerous to make everyone go forward by the same road, and worse to measure other by yourself.”
+“It is dangerous to make everyone go forward by the same road, and worse to measure others by yourself.”

-Here’s yet one more clue about Jorge Bergoglio who would become Pope Francis.
-Above all else, the pope is a Jesuit, where mission and evangelization are central to the work of Ignatius, thus marking his agenda for the church.
-The Jesuits remain the largest religious order of the church – in high school to graduate school teaching, missionary work, and most especially the development of Ignatian spirituality with the Exercises and spiritual direction.
+Here’s yet one more clue about Jorge Bergoglio, who would become Pope Francis.
+Above all else, the Pope is a Jesuit, where mission and evangelization are central to the work of Ignatius, thus marking his agenda for the Church.
+The Jesuits remain the most significant religious order of the Church – in high school to graduate school teaching, missionary work, and, most notably, the development of Ignatian spirituality with the Exercises and spiritual direction.
 All of these activities occupied Jorge Bergoglio’s life and remain his own foundation for discernment today.

-At this time in my life, my greatest regret is that friends of mine like Jesuit Father Declan Dean, and Father Jack Ballweg did not live to see the election of Pope Francis.
-These priests were hero’s of mine, knowing full well the needs of the Church for their own ministries, and how the universal leadership of a progressive pope could greatly assist them in their efforts.
+At this time in my life, my greatest regret is that friends of mine like Jesuit Father Declan Dean and Father Jack Ballweg did not live to see the election of Pope Francis.
+These priests were heroes of mine, knowing full well the needs of the Church for their own ministries and how the universal leadership of a progressive pope could greatly assist them in their efforts.

 Recently, I had the opportunity to work with the staff of America, the Jesuit magazine.
-The editor Father Matt Malone invited my counsel just prior to the pope’s visit to the United States.
-It was wonderful to hear about their work and plans, but also listen to their own ideas about Pope Francis as the first Jesuit elected pope.
-With great humor, they concluded that they might as well do their best as Jesuits since Jorge Bergoglio may be the last member of the Society of Jesus to break the “glass ceiling” and become pope.
+The editor Father Matt Malone invited my counsel just before the Pope visited the United States.
+It was beautiful to hear about their work and plans but also listen to their own ideas about Pope Francis as the first Jesuit elected Pope.
+With great humor, they concluded that they might as well do their best as Jesuits since Jorge Bergoglio may be the last member of the Society of Jesus to break the “glass ceiling” and become Pope.

 So this brings me to my own take on Pope Francis.
 Typically, I tell people that Pope Francis is “my favorite pope, so far!”

 A careful study of the life of Jorge Bergoglio tells you that nothing in his biography would have predicted that he would become a pope, let alone a bishop or cardinal of the Roman Catholic Church.
-You know that Jesuits in the by laws do not aspire to the hierarchy; so this was never in Bergoglio’s career path as a priest, and for this reason as a parish priest he may be the most pastorally experienced person to be in the papacy.
+You know that Jesuits in the bylaws do not aspire to the hierarchy, so this was never in Bergoglio’s career path as a priest.
+For this reason, as a parish priest, he may be the most pastorally experienced person to be in the papacy.

-Karol Wojtyla endured great hardships during World War II but ultimately he became a university professor.
-Angelo Roncalli with his unique personal appeal was the secretary to a series of bishops, a seminary professor, and Vatican diplomat.
+Karol Wojtyla endured great hardships during World War II, but ultimately he became a university professor.
+Angelo Roncalli, with his unique personal appeal, was the secretary to a series of bishops, a seminary professor, and a Vatican diplomat.
 Jorge Bergoglio did not study in Rome, he was not a trained canon lawyer nor Vatican bureaucrat, so his primary qualification was that he was a good priest.

 Even his Jesuits did not know what to do with him when he returned to Argentina from Germany without his doctoral degree.
-So for all these reason, and more its his emotional intelligence and skills of adaptive leadership that make Pope Francis “my favorite pope, so far!”
+So for all these reasons, and more, it’s his emotional intelligence and skills of adaptive leadership that make Pope Francis “my favorite pope, so far!”

-My last impression watching from the control room were those tense moments before Pope Francis walked into the Joint Session of Congress.
-From our monitors I could see the honor guard along side the pope as he walked around the Capitol rotunda, and then into the House chamber.
+My last impression watching from the control room was those tense moments before Pope Francis walked into the Joint Session of Congress.
+From our monitors, I could see the honor guard alongside the Pope as he walked around the Capitol rotunda, and then into the House chamber.
 The Sargent-at-Arms announced to the Speaker of the House, “Mr. Speaker, the Pope of the Holy See!”
 Well, he is a head of state, after all.